andybalaam/graft/raspberrypi.md

 sudo apt install imagemagick
 ```

-* To download Graft and switch the the Raspberry Pi version, type in these
+* To download Graft and switch to the Raspberry Pi version, type in these
   commands, pressing Enter after each line.

 ```bash